joeferner/node-java/README.md

 Creates a new java Proxy for the given interface.
 Functions passed in will run on the v8 main thread and not a new thread.

+The returned object has two methods ref() and unref() which you can use to maintain references to prevent premature garbage collection.
+You must call these methods to ensure the proxy stays around.

 __Arguments__

  * interfaceName - The name of the interface to proxy.
 For subclasses seperate using a '$' (eg. com.nearinfinty.MyClass$SubClass)